wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Never regret.
-If it's good, it's wonderful.
-If it's bad, it's experience."
+💬 Quote of the Day: "Make your interests gradually wider and more impersonal, until bit by bit the walls of the ego recede, and your life becomes increasingly merged in the universal life."
 <!-- end quote -->